-In the last week, US President Donald Trump signed an executive order barring people in the Unites States from using Tencent Holdings Ltd. operated app WeChat.
-In an already tensed US-China environment, this ban serves to escalate the ongoing tech war between the two countries.
+In the last week, US President Donald Trump signed an executive order barring people in the United States from using Tencent Holdings Ltd. operated app WeChat.
+In an already tense US-China environment, this ban serves to escalate the ongoing tech war between the two countries.

 At the end of the first quarter of 2020, there were about 1.2 billion WeChat users worldwide.
 This ban affects not only WeChat users in the US, but also American companies that rely on WeChat to interact with Chinese people and conduct business in China.

 The premise of the order is to protect the United States from the “national emergency” of data infringement through Chinese mobile applications.
 In this case, the order seeks to address the threats of “national security, foreign policy, and economy” posed by the use of WeChat.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “The following actions shall be prohibited beginning 45 days after the date of this order, to the extent permitted under applicable law: any transaction that is related to WeChat by any person, or with respect to any property, subject to the jurisdiction of the United States, with Tencent Holdings Ltd. (a.k.a.
 Téngxùn Kònggu Youxiàn Gongsi), Shenzhen, China, or any subsidiary of that entity, as identified by the Secretary of Commerce (Secretary) under section 1(c) of this order.”

 The order does not specify the nature of the transactions or the subsidiaries that are yet to be identified by the Secretary of Commerce.
 Due to the ambiguous use of language, US companies have raised concerns about it and how this order will impact their business.
 If the order applies to US companies in their business dealings globally then they stand to lose out on the revenues from China.